MariusFearn/ais-forecasting/README.md

 │   ├── train_enhanced_model.py # Trains the primary, enhanced model.
 │   ├── evaluate.py             # Runs model evaluation from the command line.
 │   ├── predict.py              # Runs predictions using a trained model.
-│   ├── test_simple.py          # A simple test script for quick validation.
+│   └── test_simple.py          # A simple test script for quick validation.
-│   ├── create_training_data.py # Delete: Redundant, functionality is split.
-│   ├── train.py                # Delete: Redundant, functionality is split.
-│   └── quick_start_h3.py       # Delete: Old script, functionality now in notebooks.
 │
 ├── src/                        # Contains all the project's source code as a Python package.
 │   ├── __init__.py             # Makes 'src' a package, allowing imports.